-Biographies outlining the skills and experience of each Director are set out on pages 4 to 5 of this Annual Report.
-The policy to select and appoint new Directors to the Board, including specific criteria applied to determine Director independence is available at www.dexus.com
+Biographies outlining the skills and experience of each Director are set out on page iii to iv of this report.
+Please refer to www.dexus.com/corporategovernance for a description of the procedure followed to select and appoint new Directors to the Board, which includes specific criteria applied to determine Director independence.